Tweezing and Trimming to Shape a Perfect Brow

 - Fill in only at the front or underneath the brow, or through the brow itself.

-- Do not place your brow color, whether it is pencil or powder, more than one-quarter inch away from where the natural hair growth stops.
-This would accentuate the fact that there is no brow there in the first place!
+- Do not place your brow makeup, whether pencil, powder, or cream, more than one-quarter inch away from where the natural hair growth stops.
+Doing so accentuates the fact that there is no brow there in the first place!